ssciolla/si_699_dte_aerial_photos/README.md

 #### Inputs

 As `process_batch.py` also executes the workflows in `extract_using_pypdf.py` and `georeference_links.py`, it shares their inputs.
 See the descriptions below for details.
 While the workflow functions in those scripts write the data they collect to JSON files, they also return the data collected during them directly, making it unnecessary to load their inputs through file operations when using the `process` mode.
-With the `load` mode, the outputs from the two other workflow scripts are loaded: `batch_metadata.json` from the pypdf2 output subdirectory and `georefenced_links.json` and from the output directory; both file names prefixed with `[county]_[year]_`, where `[county]` and `[year]` are the names of the county and year referenced in the index file name.
+With the `load` mode, the outputs from the two other workflow scripts are loaded: `batch_metadata.json` from the pypdf2 output subdirectory and `georefenced_links.json` and from the output directory; both file names prefixed with `[county]_[year]_`, where `[county]` and `[year]` are the names of the county and year referenced in the path to the directory.

 In addition, the script loads data from two csv files: `manual_pairs.csv` and `files_without_links.csv`.
 In testing the proof of concept, we discovered that the link metadata in the collection's index PDFs can be incorrect or incomplete.
 We encountered two main issues: 1) sometimes links would point to an incorrect file, leading to duplicate instances of file identifiers referenced in links and image files without any links referencing them; and 2) sometimes an image file would have no corresponding link because it was never embedded in the file, even though the identifier is displayed on the index map.